love-adu/love-adu/README.md

 - 👋 Hey!
 I’m @love-adu, thanks for visting!
 Find me here, or there, or anywhere.
 - 📖 Founder and COO of Tinted Pages - a pre-med diversity nonprofit.
 - 🧸 I’m currently studying Public Health at UC Irvine.
-Go Bears!
+Go Anteaters!
 - 🗺️ Play against me - I play GeoGuessr competitively :))
 - 👀 I’m interested in sexuality and gender psychology, social psychology, public health, plastic/reconstructive surgery, and anthropology.
 - 💞️ I’m looking to expand my biochemical prowess, as well as my anthropological perspectives on life.